SPLED461:

 image of two people texting

 Additionally, the individual with ASD may have limited or delayed speech, such as single-word utterances or approximations of words.
 For example, instead of saying “ball,” the child says “ba.”
-The limited or delayed speech might mean that the individual with ASD has adequate speech, but difficulty with forms of language.
-His or her prepositions might be off; pronouns might be different.
-You might also see individuals with ASD who have no functional speech.
-They might be using other forms of communication, such as augmentative and alternative communication (AAC).
-For example, they might be using sign, a communication board with pictures, or a voice-output electronic system for communication.
+The limited or delayed speech might mean that the individual with ASD has the foundations for speech but may have difficulty with forms of language expression.
+For example, their prepositions or use of pronouns might be different.
+You might also see individuals with ASD who have do not use speech at all.
+It is important to note that speech and language expression are just one form of communication.
+People with ASD may use a variety of nonspeaking communication, such as gesturing, facial expressions, pointing, and other forms of self-expression.
+Just because a person is not speaking does not mean they are not communicating, nor does it mean they do not have a great deal to express!

 Delayed Echolalia